SanjanaSAithal/todo-app-ai-powered/README.md

 - ✅ Day 4: Added delete functionality to each task
 - ✅ Day 5: Added task completion checkbox
 - ✅ Day 6: Task Filtering
-            🔍 Added a dropdown to filter tasks by status or priority.
+        Added a dropdown to filter tasks by status or priority.
         Works for Completed, Uncompleted, Low, Medium, and High priority tasks.
+-✅ Day 7: Task Counter Feature
+        Added a live task counter showing how many tasks are remaining.
+        Updates automatically when tasks are added, completed, or deleted.

 ## 📦 How to Run Locally